 If you’re new to my life, hello!
 Here are some general facts about me: I am 23 years old, living right outside the beautiful city of Boston.
 I graduated from Assumption College with a bachelor’s in Business.
-I’m a first-generation college graduate, which has made me and my family extremely proud.
-Throughout college, I have experience working in various fields such as social media marketing, digital marketing, traditional marketing, Facebook/Instagram advertising, and market research.
+I’m a first-generation college graduate, which has made my family and I extremely proud.
+Throughout college, I had the opportunity to experience working in various fields such as social media marketing, digital marketing, traditional marketing, Facebook/Instagram advertising, market research, customer satisfaction, and more.

 Now you get why I pretty much live, breathe, and eat social media, right?
 This is what led to the creation of Social Raph!

-In my spare time, I read books and take pictures.
+In my spare time, I read tons books and take pictures of everything.
 Education is something that I take very seriously.
-My goal is to learn something new every single day.
-I guess this stems from my career.
-Photography is something I’m extremely passionate about.
-When I think about photographing something, I have a vision for the way that I want it captured and edited.
-Everything good comes from vision and strategy.
+I’ll never allow myself to get comfortable, which is why I am consistently researching about new techniques, topics, and so much more.
+My goal is to learn something new every single day; I guess this stems from my career.

 I fluently speak 3 languages: English, Romanian, and Albanian.
+Currently learning Greek!
 Throughout high school and college, I studied Latin Honors, so technically I know 4 languages, but sadly it’s a dead language…

 I’m a city girl.
-Words cannot describe how much I love the rush of the city.
+I cannot express how much I love the hustle and bustle of the city.
 There’s something about it that invigorates me.
-It makes me feel like I’m home.
-Manhattan and Boston have my heart, but the ocean has my soul.
-I’m convinced that there’s a gravitational pull when it comes to me and the sea.
+I feel at home when I’m in New York City.
+Manhattan and Boston may have my heart, but the ocean captured my soul.
+I’m convinced that there’s a gravitational pull when it comes to me and the water.
 The ocean has a significant way of soothing your mind and body.
 The balance between these two has always kept me grounded.

-When I’m not traveling, taking photos, or reading a book, you can find me helping out at my family’s business! http://www.bageltimeusa.com
+When I’m not traveling, taking photos, or reading books, you can find me helping out at my family’s business! http://www.bageltimeusa.com

-I have also started taking clients for social management and content creation!
+I am currently taking clients for social media management and content creation!
 A passion project of mine that started a couple of years ago.
-If you or someone you know wants to connect with me on this topic, please do not hesitate to reach out!
-I could spend hours talking about this.
+If you or someone you know wants to learn more information, please do not hesitate to reach out!
+I could spend hours talking about this. 🙂

 There you have it.
 Everything (mostly) that there is to know about me.
-Thank you for sticking around and taking the time to read this post!
-I’m thankful for all my friends and family for giving me that extra push.
+Beyond thankful for all my friends and family for giving me that extra push.
 Words can’t even begin to describe how extremely excited I am for this journey ahead, and I hope that you’re ready to be a part of it, too.